 So you learned How To Make Paper Rose now I’m sure you are wondering what to do with them.

-There are many paper flower projects out there, one of my favorites is the Ombre paper flower shadowbox.
+There are many paper flower projects out there, one of my favorites is the Ombre Cricut paper flower shadow box.

 These rose paper flower shadow boxes are a really easy way to decorate a space, or even to give as a unique gift and when you add a quote to the front, they come out beautifully!